silversword05/HDFS-installation/README.md

 - It is preferable that this script is executed from one particular user only.
 Setting `ssh keys` from one user and running the script from another user will be problematic.
 Please use only one user-login if possible.
 - Run `cat /mnt/data/hadoop-3.3.4/etc/hadoop/hdfs-site.xml` on all nodes to see if HDFS properties are set correctly.
 - Run `cat /mnt/data/hadoop-3.3.4/etc/hadoop/core-site.xml` on all nodes to see if the namenode IP is set correctly

+#### You still have to install Apache Spark.
+This only installs Apache Hadoop.